nebula-protocol/nebula-contracts/contracts/nebula-gov/README.md

 - `threshold`: Minimum percentage of yes votes required for a poll to pass
 - `voting_period`: Number of blocks during which votes can be cast
 - `effective_delay`: Number of blocks after a poll passes to apply changes
-- `proposal_deposit`: Minimum MIR deposit required for a new poll to be submitted
+- `proposal_deposit`: Minimum NEB deposit required for a new poll to be submitted
 - `voter_weight`: Ratio of protocol fee which will be distributed among the governance poll voters
 - `snapshot_period`: Minimum number of blocks before the end of voting period which snapshot could be taken to lock the current quorum for a poll